juzraai/cordis-projects-crawler/README.md

 ##4.
 Future plans, ideas

 * export project and publications data to XML or database
-* v2.0 with reorganized classes to increase universality and modularity
+* v2.0 with reorganized classes to increase flexibility
+* configurable download settings

 ##5.
 Thanks to